-His passion to lead AirAsia can be attributed to his time spent working at Virgin Airways where he was influenced by Virgins founder and friend, Sir Richard Branson.
+His passion to lead AirAsia can be attributed to his time spent working at Virgin Airways where he was influenced by Virgin’s founder and friend, Sir Richard Branson.
 The business model for AirAsia was simple.
-Fernandes believed Malaysian travellers would embrace a cut-rate air service that would save them time and money, especially in a tight economy.
+Fernandes believed Malaysian travelers would embrace a cut-rate air service that would save them time and money, especially in a tight economy.
 That was why he copied one of the world’s most successful no-frills carriers, Ireland’s Ryanair.

 Fernandes is the founder of the Caterham F1 team, which began racing in 2010 as Lotus Racing and raced in 2011 as Team Lotus.
-He has also launched a no-frills hotel chain, Tune Hotels and is passionate about helping to develop sport in Asia where he is president of the ASEAN basketball League.
+He has also launched a no-frills hotel chain, Tune Hotels and is passionate about helping to develop sport in Asia where he is president of the ASEAN Basketball League.

-He is the host on The Apprentice Asia and has invested in and is the chairman of the Board of Governors of Epsom College’s new groundbreaking offshoot in Kuala Lumpar.
-Tony was educated at Epsom College in the UK one leading public schools and latterly educated at the London School of Economics.In 2011 he bought a majority shareholding in Queen’s Park Rangers a leading English football team playing in the Premiere League.
+He is the host of The Apprentice Asia and has invested in and is the chairman of the Board of Governors of Epsom College’s new groundbreaking offshoot in Kuala Lumpar.
+Tony was educated at Epsom College in the UK one leading public school and latterly educated at the London School of Economics.In 2011 he bought a majority shareholding in Queen’s Park Rangers a leading English football team playing in the Premiere League.
 Despite heavy investment in players and management, QPR were relegated from the Premiere League in 2013 and Fernandes has made no secret of his contempt for a lack of passion by his overpaid players.